thommay/chef-rfc/new/knife-v3.md

 To enable extensions to be written in a language agnostic fashion, the current ruby specific config will need to be parsed and rendered statically.
 To ensure freshness, checksums of the ruby config will be maintained as part of the rendered config.
+The location of the most relevant configuration file will be passed to the subcommand via the `KNIFE_CONFIG_FILE` environment variable; subcommands are expected to load and parse the json config themselves.

 ## Copyright